bryanlammon/supra/readme.md

 Turns the footnote cross-references in the `.docx` file into Microsoft Word fields, which can then be easily updated.

 This is useful for the editing stages of legal scholarship.
-The addition or subtraction of footnotes that often happens during editing can require updating the cross-referenced footnote numbers.
+The addition and subtraction of footnotes that often happens during editing can require updating cross-referenced footnote numbers.
-With automatically updating cross-references, you just need to tell Word to [update all fields](https://support.microsoft.com/en-us/office/update-fields-7339a049-cb0d-4d5a-8679-97c20c643d4e).
+With fields, you simply need to tell Word to [update all fields](https://support.microsoft.com/en-us/office/update-fields-7339a049-cb0d-4d5a-8679-97c20c643d4e#_updateallfields).

 #### Insert Author Note